redeboer/BOSS_Gitbook/README.md

 # The BOSS framework

 ## Organisation of the IHEP server
 The IHEP server runs on Scientific Linux (SL).
 There are several versions available that can be accessed simultaneously.
 Usually, people use either SL5, SL6, or SL7.
+The domain names for these are `lxslc7.ihep.ac.cn`, where the `7` in this case refers to SL7.
+If you are running on Linux or a Linux terminal, the server can be easily accessed using:

+	ssh -Y \<your user name\>@lxslc7.ihep.ac.cn

+Here, the option `-Y` ensures *X11 forwarding*, allowing you to open graphical applications.

+In Windows, there are several nice tools to work on this.
+First of all, to be able to use SSH, use will either have to use [PuTTY](https://www.putty.org/) or more extensive software like [Xmanager](https://www.netsarang.com/products/xmg_overview.html).
+In addition, I would recommend you to work with the (S)FTP client [WinSCP](https://winscp.net/eng/index.php).
+It allows you to easily navigate the file structure of the IHEP server and to quickly transfer---even synchronise---files up and down to your own computer.

 ## Setup of your **BOSS** and *Afterburner* environment